flaviusb/kropaya/README.md

 The project is licensed under the GPLv3; details in `LICENSE`.
 Vendored files are available under their own licenses, which are listed either at the root of their vendored directory or at the top of each file.

-Installing instractions will eventually be in `INSTALL.md`.
+Installing instructions will eventually be in `INSTALL.md`.

 General project layout explanations are in `LAYOUT.md`.

+The basic language description is in `kropaya-description.md`.

 My assorted noodling and ill-considered thoughts at any given time about the project are in `scratch.md`.